Ethiopia detains UN staffers, accuses them of 'terror act' | Politics

 - Kenya

-The United Nations has said that at least 16 of its local employees have been detained in Ethiopia's capital, and a government spokesman said they were being held because of ''their participation in terror'' under the new state of emergency as the country's yearlong war escalates.
+At least 16 United Nations' local employees have been detained in Ethiopia's capital, the UN has said, and a government spokesman asserted they were held for their ''participation in terror'' under a state of emergency as the country's yearlong war escalates and ethnic Tigrayans face a new wave of arrests.

-All the detained staffers are ethnic Tigrayan, a humanitarian worker told The Associated Press on Tuesday, speaking on condition of anonymity for fear of retaliation.
+All the detained staffers are Tigrayan, a humanitarian worker told The Associated Press, speaking on condition of anonymity for the fear of retaliation.

-The UN said it was given no reason for the detentions, but ethnic Tigrayans, including lawyers, have reported widespread detentions in Addis Ababa since the state of emergency was declared, saying people are being picked up on the basis of their ethnicity alone.
+UN spokesman Stephane Dujarric said on Tuesday that the UN was given no reason for the detentions, but Tigrayans, including lawyers, have reported widespread detentions in Addis Ababa since the state of emergency was declared, saying people are being picked up on the basis of their ethnicity alone.

-Government spokesman Legesse Tulu in a message to the AP said the detentions occurred ''because of their wrongdoing and their participation in terror act,'' without giving details. ''It has no connection with their office and job.''
-The Ethiopian government has said it's detaining people suspected of supporting the rival Tigray forces who have been fighting Ethiopia's government for the past year.
+Government spokesman Legesse Tulu in a message to the AP said the detentions occurred ''because of their wrongdoing and their participation in terror act,'' without giving details.
+He said it has no connection ''with their office and job.''
+Asked for a response to the government spokesman, the UN's Dujarric said: ''We have no further information at this point.''
+Ethiopia's government has said it's detaining people suspected of supporting the rival Tigray forces who have been fighting the government for the past year.

-Deputy UN spokesman Farhan Haq said security colleagues have visited those detained and the UN has asked Ethiopia's foreign ministry for their immediate release.

 Thousands of people have been killed in the yearlong war, thousands have been detained and millions have been displaced.
 Meanwhile, hundreds of thousands of people in the Tigray region face famine conditions under a government blockade meant to deny food, medicine and other aid from potentially reaching Tigray forces.